yuan-cc/yuan-cc.github.io/index.md

 ## Welcome!

-I'm an astrophysicist working on the high-energy astrophysics and astroparticle physics.
+I'm an astrophysicist working on high-energy astrophysics and astroparticle physics.
 In 2022, I obtained my PhD in Physics at Penn State, where I was mentored by Prof. [Péter Mészáros](http://personal.psu.edu/nnp/) and Prof. [Kohta Murase](https://science.psu.edu/physics/people/kohta-murase).
 Before that, I obtained my B.Sc. degree in Astronomy from Nanjing University in China.

-My research focuses on the theoretical aspects of multi-messenger astrophysics, including the origins and implications of high-energy photons, cosmic rays and neutrinos from individual cosmic sources and source populations.
-In particular, I model the acceleration, transport and radiation processes of high-energy particles originated from compact binary pairs (super massive/stellar mass black holes), supernovae, gamma-ray bursts, active galactic nuclei and galaxy/cluster mergers.
-I am interested in how the multi-messenger analyses enlighten our understanding on the physical nature of high-energy astrophysical phenomena.
+My research focuses on the theoretical aspects of multi-messenger astrophysics, including the origins and implications of high-energy photons, cosmic rays, and neutrinos from individual cosmic sources and source populations.
+In particular, I model the acceleration, transport, and radiation processes of high-energy particles originating from compact binary pairs (supermassive/stellar mass black holes), supernovae, gamma-ray bursts (GRBs), active galactic nuclei (AGNs), and galaxy/cluster mergers.
+I am interested in how the multi-messenger analyses enlighten our understanding of the physical nature of high-energy astrophysical phenomena.

 <img align="center" src="files/cover.png" alt="drawing" width="840" />
 <hr style="height:2px;border-width:0;color:gray;background-color:#B3A1BF">